90 Days of Prayer – Day Two

 Every word flowing from the heart of Jesus must have resonated with their own.
 It’s for this reason genuine praying is caught more by experiencing God in prayer with others than taught through the conventional means of instruction.

 From Luke 11:2-4, what has come to be known as the Lord’s prayer, is how Jesus replied to their request “teach us to pray.”
 Jesus employs a common rabbinical method for teaching students, he gives them a prayer template to guide them.

 His high priestly prayer from John 17 is an excellent example of “the Lord’s prayer template.”
 We learn best by seeing and doing than simply hearing and reading.

 We learn by waiting on God in prayer to enlighten us through the Scriptures.
 Learning to hear God’s voice for ourselves until we become familiar with Him, is the pathway to intimacy.
 The Holy Spirit has in part been sent to us for this purpose – to teach us to pray.

 We address our Father in heaven as His sons and daughters!
-We reverence God’s Name and desire His to kingdom come, His will to be done here on earth, just as it’s being done in heaven with simple pointed requests.
+We reverence God’s Name and desire that His kingdom come, His will be done here on earth, just as it’s being done in heaven in simple faith with simple pointed requests.

 Requesting provisions, owning up to our sins, forgiving others as Christ forgave us, seeking guidance and protection, returning to praise and being thankful completes an ideal template.